gsi-ee/go4/applications/tasca/Readme.txt

 Step two: Analysis

-The factory:      TascaAnlFact
+The factory:      TascaCheckFact
-The event filled: TascaAnlEvent
+The event filled: TascaCheckEvent
-The processor:    TascaAnlProc
+The processor:    TascaCheckProc

 The step two is build in the same way as step one.
 Note that the TascaUnpackEvent is used two times: once as output of step one,